suketa/matchmatch/README.md

 ### CSS

 I used CSS grid, so, if the browser doesn't support CSS grid, then the game doesn't work well.

-### React

-I used React CDN development version because I am learning React by implementing this game.
-I'm a React newbie, so the code is not so good.

 ### Restriction